ngws-knu/smart-attendance/README.md

 # Smart Attendance System

-This project is a **web-based attendance system** that allows professors and students to process attendance using sound signals.
+This project is a web-based attendance management system that utilizes acoustic signals for attendance management to prevent fraudulent attendees and can be easily introduced to many lecture halls.
-Built with Next.js, React, and TailwindCSS.
+Built with Next.js.

 ## Features